-Fire Damage Claims
+Fire Damage Insurance Claims

-The usual types of fire damage claims that we deal with occur as a result of discarded cigarettes, candles or chip pans going on fire where boiling oil is left on stoves and allowed to overheat.
+The usual types of fire damage Insurance claims that we deal with occur as a result of discarded cigarettes, candles or chip pans going on fire where boiling oil is left on stoves and allowed to overheat.
 The fumes then ignite causing the fire.
 Other types of fire that we commonly see are due to electrical faults where appliances or wiring in the dwelling or commercial building malfunction.

 Fire damage can spread to areas in your home that may not be immediately visible to you.
 Sometimes, smoke or soot can spread to areas in the house where the fire itself did not even reach.
 Electrical appliances are often vulnerable to breaking down when soot gets into them as it can become corrosive and cause major damage.
 Hence, professional cleaning would be crucial here to prevent any further damage.

-Efficient and Stress-Free Fire Damage Consultation
+Efficient and Stress-Free Fire Damage Insurance Claims Consultation

-We will offer you the best advice on issues relating to fire damage and any other queries that you may have such as finding alternative accommodation, dealing with your damaged contents or goods and many more.
+We will offer you the best advice on issues relating to fire and smoke damage insurance claims and any other queries, such as finding alternative accommodation, dealing with your damaged contents or goods and many more.

 We will deal directly with the insurance company and negotiate the best available settlement on your behalf so you don’t have to.
 This will give you the opportunity and time to deal with the more practical matters of looking after your family or business needs.

 We operate on a ‘’No Win, No Fee’’ basis and only charge a percentage based upon the total and final settlement we agree with the insurance company.
 Hence, we would provide a free consultation for your fire damage claim and answer any questions that you may have.
-How will you, the policyholder know exactly what you are entitled to claim for and how to proceed with a claim – this is the benefit of engaging a Loss Assessor to act for you in the preparation and negotiation of a fire claim.
+How will you, the policyholder know exactly what you are entitled to claim for and how to proceed with a claim – this is the benefit of engaging a Loss Assessor to act for you in the preparation and negotiation of a fire house insurance claim.